trigg/Discover/usage.md

 # Using Discover Overlay

-After installing with [Flathub](install_flathub), [Python PIP](install_pip) or from [another source](https://github.com/trigg/Discover) you should have a launcher icon in 'Utilities' for `Discover Overlay`
+After installing with [Flathub](install_flathub), [Python PIP](install_pip) or from [another source](https://github.com/trigg/Discover) you should have a launcher icon in 'Utilities' for `Discover Overlay`.

+While development is focused on X11 and wlroots-based environments, Plasma + Wayland is currently functional with Discover Overlay.
+(GNOME users need X11.)

 ## Configuration

-Once running, you should see the Discover Overlay logo in your system tray.
+Once running, you should see the Discover-Overlay logo in your system tray.
 On desktop environments without a system tray you can instead type `discover-overlay --configure` into the terminal or make a shortcut icon to open it if you wish.

 ## Nothing shows up?